philw-23/zoomcamp-de/WK4_Analytics_Engineering/README.md

       keyfile: your/path/to/local_keyfile.json # This must be a full path - cannot use ~ linux syntax
 ```

-## Example - Building up our Postgres dbt Model
+## Example - Building up our BigQuery dbt Model

-For this section - we will be building the innerworkings of our `ny_taxi_postgres` model by following along with the repo found [here](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/04-analytics-engineering/taxi_rides_ny).
+For this section - we will be building the innerworkings of our `ny_taxi_bigquery` model by following along with the repo found [here](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/04-analytics-engineering/taxi_rides_ny).
 For the homework assignment, we will be working with the `ny_taxi_bigquery` model

 ### Loading Dependencies